RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Evaluation

 \subsubsection{Impact of the tracking range size}

-We now study the impact of tracking range size on the FCT of different flows for the web-search workload.
-This parameter controls the values for $Min$ and $Max$ parameters that play the main role in dropping packets.
-For the first set of experiments in Fig.~\ref{fig:FCT-WS} and Fig.~\ref{fig:FCT-dm}, we set the tracking range size to 50 packets.
-Fig.~\ref{fig:FCT-WS-varyRS} shows the results of experiments when the track range is 30, 100, 500, and 1000 packets.
-We note that a smaller track range improves the FCT of small flows, while large values are good for large flows.
+We now study the impact of tracking range size on the FCT of different flows for the websearch workload. \ToN{This parameter controls the values for the $Min$ and $Max$ parameters, which play the main role in dropping packets.
+For the first set of experiments in Fig.~\ref{fig:FCT-WS} and Fig.~\ref{fig:FCT-dm}, we set the tracking range size to 500 packets. \\ Fig.~\ref{fig:FCT-WS-varyRS} shows the results of experiments when the track range is 100, 500, and 1000 packets.
+We observe that for scenarios when the link load is less than 50\%, increasing the track range has minimal impact on the FCT of flows regardless of their sizes. } We note that a smaller track range improves the FCT of small flows, while large values are good for large flows.
 We summarize the main reason for such an impact as follows.
 When the track range is small, we have fewer packet ranks to find the relative rank of each packet.
 This condition is advantageous for small flows since the probability of having large fluctuations among the packets of different flows decreases.
-While in the case of a large track range, we may admit packet ranks that belong to a very large flow, and the probability of having another set of such flows is less according to the traffic flow size distribution of Websearch.
+In the case of a large track range, we may admit packet ranks that belong to a very large flow, and the probability of having another set of such flows is less according to the traffic flow size distribution of websearch.
 Therefore, \systemname is more efficient in admitting the packets of large flows.